 It’s about them.

-It’s a matter I addressed in my post, “Uniquely Human Memories” (first published on Ricochet in 2019) in which I talk about the uniquely human ability to project the memory of the dead–through our recollections of them–onto others, thereby bringing them back to life, even for those who didn’t know them.
+It’s a matter I addressed in my post, “Uniquely Human Memories” (first published on Ricochet in 2019, and re-posted below) in which I talk about the uniquely human ability to project the memory of the dead–through our recollections of them–onto others, thereby bringing them back to life, even for those who didn’t know them.
 It’s a connection that no other form of animal life can accomplish.
 And it’s very special, and often restorative and insightful for all.

-The thirty-second anniversary of the death of one of those mentioned in that post is fast approaching.
+The thirty-third anniversary of the death (on December 16, 1989) of one of those mentioned in that post has just passed.

-The best thing that the best friend of this young man (who perished in enemy fire at the age of 25) could do is tell “forgotten Marine” 1stLt Rob Paz’s story and bring him to life for us.
+The best thing that the best friend of this young man (who perished in enemy fire at the age of 25) could do is tell the story of the “forgotten Marine,” and bring him to life for us.

 Because, although I know some of this young man’s story, as it was relayed to me a few years ago, it’s not a story that’s mine to tell.